Most Popular Places

 - Tombs of the Kings in Paphos

 Admire the endless horizons and beautiful landscapes of Cyprus.
 Breathe in the freshness of the sea breeze and mountain conifer peaks of the Troodos mountains.
 Explore the island with the Local Car Rentals!
-We present local car hire companies from main cities of Cyprus (Aiya-Napa, Larnaca, Paphos, Protaras, Limassol, Nicosia) and offer one of the lowest prices for hiring cars on the island and various rental options - no deposit, no excess, no credit cards, full insurance.
-In a wide fleet of cars, all classes are represented: economy and standard, minivans for 7 and 8 seats, jeeps and crossovers, convertibles and representative cars.
+We present local car rental companies from main cities of Cyprus (Aiya-Napa, Larnaca, Paphos, Protaras, Limassol, Nicosia) and offer one of the lowest prices for renting cars on the island and various rental options - no deposit, no excess, no credit cards, full insurance.
+In a wide fleet of cars, all classes are represented: economy and standard, minivans for 7 and 8 seats, jeeps and crossovers, convertibles and executive cars.
 Book your car quickly and conveniently through our website, or contact us via instant messengers and Email.
 Always at your service!

 By clicking 'Send' you agree to receive emails from our service.
 You can unsubscribe any moment.